versia-pub/server/docs/api/emojis.md

 # Emoji API

 An Emoji API is made available to users to manage custom emoji on the instance.
-We recommend using Lysand's CLI to manage emoji, but this API is available for those who prefer to use it (both admin and non-admin users).
+We recommend using Versia Server's CLI to manage emoji, but this API is available for those who prefer to use it (both admin and non-admin users).

 ## Create Emoji